bryceadams/Recipe-Hero/README.txt

 **Translations:** If you translate Recipe Hero, please [send me your translation](mailto:info@recipehero.in) so I can add it to the plugin for others to use.
 Here is a guide to [translating the plugin](http://recipehero.in/docs/translating-recipe-hero/) to help you out!

+**Roadmap:** I’d love for you to get involved in the future of Recipe Hero.
+Please come visit the [Recipe Hero Trello Roadmap](https://trello.com/b/Qv3owrP0/recipe-hero-roadmap)

 == Installation ==

 = Using The WordPress Dashboard =